 All horticultural crops have been harvested by hand since ancient times.
 Some crops eg. Even today flowers are plucked by hand.
-Hand harvesting is still the most common method for horticulture produce in India due to inadequate mechanization, smallholdings, and the diversity of crops grown by a small farmer.
-In developing countries, most products for internal rural and urban markets are harvest by hand.
+Hand harvesting is still the most common method for horticulture produce in India due to inadequate mechanization, smallholdings, and the diversity of crops grown by small farmers.
+In developing countries, most products for internal rural and urban markets are harvested by hand.

 Advantages of hand-harvesting:

-- Hand harvesting is common in those crops in which the product has to be harvested at different stages of maturity and the crop is harvesting several times.
+- Hand harvesting is common in those crops in which the product has to be harvested at different stages of maturity and the crop is harvested several times.